 The good parent versus the garden!

-All parents want to keep their children safe in the garden.
+All parents want to keep their preschool children safe in the garden.
 There are so many hazards.
-Selecting the right kind of plants can be a daunting task.
+Selecting the right kind of plants can be a daunting task, especially as so many common favourites are poisonous.

-Don’t give up good gardening parent!
-There are plenty of friendly plants you can grow.
+Don’t give up good gardening parents!
+There are plenty of friendly plants you can grow around play spaces.

-Top 8 safe plants for the concerned parent: Very easy to grow
+List of the top 8 safe plants for the concerned parent: Very easy to grow child safe plants

 The following is a selection of non-toxic plants.
 Please feel free to add other examples to the comments section.
 It’s also worth pointing out that even if it a plant is considered as non-toxic, eating large quantities of any non-food plant can result in a stomach upset.
 For this reason, keep an eye on small children and explain to them the importance of not eating from the garden.